The three living daughters of William and Joanna Towne were accused of witchcraft in 1692. Two of them, Rebecca Nurse and Mary Easty, were executed.

 The three Towne daughters, all of whom appear to have been hard-working, pious, and upstanding citizens suffered terribly in 1692: accused, arrested, jailed, and, in Rebecca and Mary’s case, executed.
 What made them targets of accusation?

 One event from the past may have contributed.
-Their mother Joanna had been accused of witchcraft about twenty years earlier, and in the seventeenth century, it was believed witchcraft was spread in family members, particularly through the matriarchal line.
-What had Joanna done to attract this accusation?
+One 1692 account suggested their mother Joanna might have been accused of witchcraft twenty years earlier, and in the seventeenth century, it was believed witchcraft was spread in family members, particularly through the matriarchal line.
+What had Joanna done to attract gossip?

 Reverend Thomas Gilbert was the first ordained minister of Topsfield.
 He began to lead the congregation in 1663 and remained in Topsfield until 1671 when, according to Dow, “… he was tried for intemperance and as there was no doubt of his guilt, his connection with the church was severed, the minister manifesting as much grief as anyone.
 The charge was not on account of his use of wine, but, because of his coming intoxicated to the Lord’s table.”